-PRIMARY - Days Cash on Hand Measuring Timeliness of Epicenter Tasks Target Reason for Tracking Measure Rubric At least 60 days of unrestricted cash on hand OR Between 30 and 60 days of unrestricted cash on hand with a positive increase from the previous year Does the school have the cash available to pay bills?
-Unrestricted cash/(total expenditures + other uses /365) Meets: Meets the target Does Not Meet: Does not meet the target PRIMARY - Enrollment Change (Over , , leteness of Epicenter Tasks Target Reason for Tracking Measure Rubric Current year enrollment is greater than or equal to 95% of enrollment 5 years ago AND Current year enrollment is greater than or equal to 95% of previous year enrollment Is the school's main revenue source stable over time?
-AND PRIMARY - Debt to Asset Ratio Measuring State Notification of Non-compliance of a State Requirement Target Reason for Tracking Measure Rubric Debt to asset ratio is equal to or less than .9 ebt to asset ratio is equal to or Does the school own more in Meets: Meets the target Does Not Meet: Does not meet the target SECONDARY - Current Year Enrollment Change Measuring State Notification n of Non-compliance of a State Target Reason for Tracking Measure Rubric Current year enrollment is greater than or equal to 95% of previous year enrollment Is the school's current year enrollment stable?
+PRIMARY - Days Cash on Hand Measuring Timeliness of Ep picenter Tasks Target Reason for Tracking Measure Rubric At least 60 days of unrestricted cash on hand OR Between 30 and 60 days of unrestricted cash on hand with a positive increase from the previous year Does the school have the cash available to pay bills?
+Unrestricted cash/(total expenditures + other uses /365) Meets: Meets the target Does Not Meet: Does not meet the target PRIMARY - Enrollment Change (Over Time) Measuring Accuracy/Comp leteness of Epicenter Tasks Target Reason for Tracking Measure Rubric Current year enrollment is greater than or equal to 95% of enrollment 5 years ago AND Current year enrollment is greater than or equal to 95% of previous year enrollment Is the school's main revenue source stable over time?
+Current year preliminary fall headcount enrolled / year 1 audited fall headcount AND Current year preliminary fall headcount enrolled / previous year (year 4) audited fall headcount Meets: Meets the target Does Not Meet: Does not meet the target PRIMARY - Debt to Asset Ratio Measuring State Notification of Non-compliance of a State Requirement Target Reason for Tracking Measure Rubric Debt to asset ratio is equal to or less than .9 Does the school own more in assets than it owes in liabilities?
+Total liabilities (governmental activities)/total assets (governmental activities) Meets: Meets the target Does Not Meet: Does not meet the target SECONDARY - Current Year Enrollment Change Measuring State Notification Requirement n of Non-compliance of a State Target Reason for Tracking Measure Rubric Current year enrollment is greater than or equal to 95% of previous year enrollment Is the school's current year enrollment stable?
 Current year preliminary fall headcount enrolled / previous year audited fall headcount Meets: Meets the target Does Not Meet: Does not meet the target